Zombietiko/MyBerlinRecommendations.io/README.md

 * I set about getting the lat and long for each place and placing markers on the map.
 * Adding buttons that would link to the markers ensure a reset button.
 * Correcting the zoom and setting the zoom center for seeing all the cluster locations.
 * Adding the search button was the last step.
-Random address that was not in the top fives or in the country were searched.

 ### Acknowledgements
 For the solving some challenges during my work I used next sites: [Google Maps Platform](https://developers.google.com/maps/documentation/javascript/tutorial)